-Cobalt is required in the rumen for the rumen microbes to make vitamin B12.
-Deficiency causes poor growth and wasting in lambs and is also known to adversely affect ewe fertility.
+Cobalt is required in the rumen to make vitamin B{12} .
+Deficiency causes poor growth and wasting in lambs.
+Also known to adversely affect ewe fertility.
 Many forages are deficient.
 Rumen bacteria require a daily supply of cobalt as it is not stored in the body.

-Provide 0.1 mg cobalt/kg DM of feed.
-Consider supplementation in feed or bolus for a longer-term supply.
-For a shorter supply, consider an oral drench or injection of vitamin B12.
+Provide 0.1mg/kg DM of feed.
+Consider supplementation in feed or bolus for longer term supply.
+For a shorter supply consider an oral drench or injection of vitamin B{12} .